How I Threw a Freezer Meal Party & Made 50 Meals for Under $300

 Here’s what I shopped and planned for.
 Each of these recipes serves about four people and I bought enough to make about eight servings of each.

-→ Read Jessica's guest feature series from this month: Love Your Freezer
+Read one of Jessica’s guest feature series: Love Your Freezer

 What I Did Before the Party